google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 You can use the `vulkan-worker-android` app to test the Vulkan drivers on an Android device.
-This worker requires running a `glsl-to-spirv-worker` on a desktop machine, with an Android device (connected via USB) that has the `vulkan-worker-android` app installed.
+This worker requires running a `glsl-to-spv-worker` on a desktop machine, with an Android device (connected via USB) that has the `vulkan-worker-android` app installed.

 ```
-glsl-server     <--- HTTP --->    glsl-to-spirv-worker    <--- adb commands --->    vulkan-worker-android app
+glsl-server     <--- HTTP --->    glsl-to-spv-worker    <--- adb commands --->    vulkan-worker-android app
 (on a desktop)                    (on a desktop)                                  (on an Android device)
 ```

-The `glsl-to-spirv-worker` script translates the GLSL shaders to SPIR-V via `glslangValidator` before sending the shader to the `vulkan-worker-android` app running on the Android device.
+The `glsl-to-spv-worker` script translates the GLSL shaders to SPIR-V via `glslangValidator` before sending the shader to the `vulkan-worker-android` app running on the Android device.